techidaily/site-win11-tips/source/_posts/boosting-user-interface-add-psoft-tools-to-windows-11.md

  SyMenu is a portable app menu to which you can add software, document file, website URL, folder, and command shortcuts.
 It adds a menu for portable software you can access on the desktop or by clicking its system tray icon in Windows.
 You can add a portable software menu to Windows 11 and 10 with SyMenu like this:

 1. First, insert a USB flash drive into your PC.
-2. Open the[SyMenu](https://www.ugmfree.it/SyMenuDownload.aspx) download page.
+2. Open the [SyMenu](https://www.ugmfree.it/SyMenuDownload.aspx) download page.
 3. Click the**exe package** option.
 ![The exe package option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-exe-package-option.jpg)
 4. Once downloaded, double-click**SyMenuPackage.exe** file to open an archive extraction window.